yitchoong/cloudapi/markdown/products-2.md

 The final step in the quotation process for investment linked products is the data capture of the premium allocation to the various funds.
 As a first step, the front end application will have to obtain the list of applicable funds.
 There are generally two factors to determine the available funds i.e. the main product and the currency of the main product.

 There is another consideration to note with respect to the fund allocation process i.e. there can be a need to differentiate the type of premium, i.e. the different types of premium may have a different allocation strategy.
 For an investment linked policy, there are three (3) possible types of premium i.e. (a) the regular premium (target premium / basic premium) (b) the recurrent single top-up premium, and (c) the ad-hoc top-up premium.
-This allows for maximum flexibility in terms of allocating premiums to the various funds.
-Of course the business may choose to simplify it and restrict the options for allocating the premiums to the various funds.
-A simplistic approach could be that all types of premiums have the same allocation percentages.
+This allows for flexibility in terms of allocating premiums to the various funds.
+Please refer to the use case section for a mockup of the fund allocation UI.

 ```puml
 title Fund Allocations